-ARPA FUNDS/PROJECTS - as of 07-27-2023 - as of 07-27-2023 Status Department Current / Open Projects ARPA - Exenditure Category Description of Project ry Description of Project Requested Amount Spent Life to Date Remaining Amount COMPLETE Police Body Worn Cameras & System Revenue Loss Allows for a direct link to county DA to transfer evidence and case information electronically versus the burning DVDs and having to hand deliver to DA office.
+ARPA FUNDS/PROJ ECTS - as of 07-27-2023 Status Department Current / Open Projects ARPA - Exenditure Category Description of Project Requested Amount Spent Life to Date Remaining Amount COMPLETE Police Body Worn Cameras & System Revenue Loss Allows for a direct link to county DA to transfer evidence and case information electronically versus the burning DVDs and having to hand deliver to DA office.
 This will add great efficiency to the CID function as well as the Property and Evidence Tech time.
-The Michael Morton Act (MMA) of 2014 and now the Richard Milles Act forces the hand of police departments to quickly gather all sources of digital media and evidence in a case.
-What can be submited through this portal must be done.
+The Michael Morton Act (MMA) of 2014 and now the Richard Miles Act forces the hand of police departments to quickly gather all sources of digital media and evidence in a case.
+What can be submitted through this portal must be done.
 The current vendor Watchguard has not been able to get this done so again the CID function has had to burn all of their data to DVDs for storage and disclosure.
-580,975.00 (580,975.00) COMPLETE Various AED Replacements Revenue Loss Replace AED (Automated External Defibrillator) units around city facilities.
-26,620.00 (26,620.00) TOTALS 10,264,654.62 (3,545,750.23) 6,645,994.26
+580,975.00 (580,975.00) - COMPLETE Various AED Replacements Revenue Loss Replace AED (Automated External Defibrillator) units around city facilities.
+26,620.00 (26,620.00) - TOTALS 10,264,654.62 (3,545,750.23) 6,645,994.26